 - You have to trust the logging policies of your VPN server as you are using their software for protection.
 But, some of the VPN service providers won’t have a clear login policy which is very dangerous for you.

 - For the protected communication between your computer and the VPN server, unbreakable encryption is required.
 But, if the encryption is weak, then you cannot have encrypted communication.

 At first look, the Tor (The Onion Router ) looks similar to the VPN as Messages between the computer pass through the Tor network instead of connecting it directly to the resources on the internet.
 But, the difference here is that VPN offers privacy whereas Tor gives complete anonymity.

 Tor is also known as the Onion Router because it uses many encryption layers and network relays to keep your identity a secret from any third parties.

 VPN servers keep a tab on your online activities and you can’t feel complete privacy over the VPN and you have to trust the logging policies of the service providers.
 But, when you are using Tor, then you won’t have to trust anyone.
 The structure of the Tor is designed to make you virtually anonymous.
 However, no system is 100% foolproof, but Tor is up close to the perfect.

 Tor uses Onion Routing and even more complex approach to encrypting your messages.
 Onion Routing requires the message to pass through at least three, randomly-selected Tor servers before it gets sent to its final destination.
 Before the message leaves your computer, the Tor software encrypts the message multiple times.
 This security system is similar to the layers of the onion where you have to cross multiple exterior layers to reach the final layer.

 Before using the Tor make sure to read out its advantages.

-- It is made up of the thousands of servers which are spread all over the world so it is very difficult to shut down the Tor.
+- It is made up of thousands of servers that are spread all over the world so it is very difficult to shut down the Tor.
 If one network is disturbed, then others will keep on working as nothing is centralized.

 Disadvantages of using Tor